-Last fully redesigned for the 2014 model year, the Highlander received styling and drivetrain updates for 2017, including a new grille and an available V-6 engine that's more powerful and works with a new eight-speed automatic transmission.
-Our test model, an uplevel Limited trim with all-wheel drive, had the updated V-6 drivetrain and an as-tested price of $44,514, including a $940 destination charge.
+Last fully redesigned for the 2014 model year, the Toyota Highlander received styling and drivetrain updates for 2017, including a new grille and an available V-6 engine that's more powerful and works with a new eight-speed automatic transmission.
+Our test model, an uplevel Limited trim with all-wheel drive, while not base-price, had the updated V-6 drivetrain and an as-tested price of $44,514, including a $940 destination charge.

 Exterior & Styling

 The Highlander's 2014 redesign gave the SUV a tougher look, and the changes for 2017 take that design theme even further.
 The updated front end has a huge trapezoid grille with chrome bars that replace the old snoutlike design, but the SUV's overall shape remains the same.

 The Toyota Highlander's competitors in our Challenge — the redesigned 2018 Chevrolet Traverse, 2017 Honda Pilot and all-new 2018 Volkswagen Atlas — are all bigger on the outside, some significantly so, and the Toyota's smaller size can be felt in the cabin.